paymoapp/api/README.md

   https://app.paymoapp.com/api/clients
 ```

-Updating a client using `curl` my look like:
+Updating a client using `curl` may look like:

 ```shell
 curl -u email:password